aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System/README.md

     │
     └──► Wikipedia Tool
             ↓
         External Knowledge
     ↓
 Final Answer
 ```

-This allows the system to dynamically select the most appropriate knowledge source.
+The key difference is the **agentic tool-selection layer**.

 ---